Query processing architecture guide

 The SQL Server Query Optimizer doesn't use a parallel execution plan for a query if any one of the following conditions is true:

-- A serial execution plan is considered faster than any possible parallel execution plan for the particular query.
+- The serial execution plan has a lower total estimated subtree cost than any parallel execution plan explored by the optimizer.

 - The query contains scalar or relational operators that can't be run in parallel.
 Certain operators can cause a section of the query plan to run in serial mode, or the whole plan to run in serial mode.